 - 1. Please review all proposal guidelines and policies. - 2.
-Please complete the Short-Term Study Away Course Proposal application by October 15th. - 3.
+Please complete the 'Short-Term Study Away Course Proposal' application by November 6th. - 3.
 Proposals are normally for four-credit courses; please make a special note if your class is not four-credits. - 4.
 Make sure your course has EPC and or General Education Council approval or it is a current course found in the PLU course catalog-or it will not be considered. - 5.
-You must obtain department or school and college approval before submitting a study away course proposal. - 6.
+You must obtain department and school or division approval before submitting a study away course proposal. - 6.
 The Global Education Committee (GEC), Wang Center Executive Director and Provost will then review course proposals. - 7.
 You will receive notification about your course in December.